na-na-hi/renget/archive/iftod.md

 \>you notice that around the table are various frozen monsters and hunters all in different poses
 \>there is even a smaller table with frozen Wulgs and cortos around it
 \>at the end of the table is the ice queen herself telling stories to the frozen guests
-\>you sneak away from the terrifying sight and begin sprinting as soon as you think you're a safe distance
+\>you sneak away from the terrifying sight and begin sprinting as soon as you think you're a safe distance%%

-\>before you can escape, a blast of icy air washes over you
+%darkgreen%\>before you can escape, a blast of icy air washes over you
 \>Velkhana swoops low, swirling snow all around you and alights elegantly in your path
 \>"A pleasure of you to join us, Anon."
 She says, supercooled air falling from her body with icy vapors that curl and swirl along the ground
 \>You take a step back, fear lancing through your veins
 \>"Please, I insist...."
-She says with malicious elegance, icicles already forming on your armor as the ambient air suddenly drops far below freezing
+She says with malicious elegance, icicles already forming on your armor as the ambient air suddenly drops far below freezing%%

-\>Velkhana escorts you back to the party
+%darkgreen%\>Velkhana escorts you back to the party
 \>one there she quickly pushes a frozen Legiana out of the and replaces the spot with a icy chair
 \>she places the chair closest to her and continues her story where she left off telling how dreadful having Legiana neighbors is
 \>all you can do is nod in agreement in fear of offending the gracious host